 - Pour this into a spray bottle and spray in the roach-infested areas.

 You may also sprinkle cayenne pepper behind any object or place where you doubt roaches to be hiding.

 Yes, you have read right!
 You can even use the simple hair spray lying in your home to kill roaches.
 As the spray is sticky, it makes the wings roaches get glued so that they may not escape.
 It also seals the breathing orifices of the roaches and thus they suffocate and die.

 How to Use Hair Spray to Kill Roaches

 - Damp cloth

-Warning: hairspray is highly flammable ingredient.
+Warning: hairspray is a highly flammable ingredient.
 Never ever use it around an open flame.
-It’s better not to use this remedy in kitchen.
+It’s better not to use this remedy in a kitchen.